dariansal/data-structures-from-scratch/README.md

 ## Future Plans

-- Implement more advanced data structures (e.g., AVL Trees, Red-Black Trees).
+- Implement more advanced data structures (e.g., Hash Table, AVL Trees).
 - Implement additional algorithms for existing data structures.
 - Write unit tests for each data structure using JUnit.
-Configure Maven to manage test dependencies and automate test execution.
+Use Maven to manage test dependencies and automate unit test execution.